 MOJITOS: After about a 50 minute to an hour drive to Old Havana (those classic cars really can’t drive all that fast), drop off your bags at the Airbnb and walk directly to La Bodeguita Del Medio – a famous tourist destination thanks to the writers and personalities which have patronized it: Salvador Allende, the poet Pablo Neruda, the artist Josignacio and many others.
 La Bodeguita lays claim to being the birthplace of the Mojito cocktail, prepared in the bar since its opening in 1942, although this claim has been disputed.

-None the less, it was the first (and best!)
+Regardless, it was the first (and best!)
 Mojito I had while in Havana.
-They also sell the least expensive individual cigars.
+They also sold the cheapest one off cigars I could finds.
 Pick up a couple, light one up, sit back and enjoy the live music.
 Watch the dancing crowd spill into the streets as you sip on your sweet rum concoction and puff on your purely Cuban hand rolled tobacco delight.